NativeScript/nativescript-cli/docs/man_pages/lib-management/plugin-update.md

 ### Description

 <% if(isConsole) { %>Uninstalls and installs the specified plugin(s) and any packages that it depends on.<% } %>
 <% if(isHtml) { %>Uninstalls and installs the specified plugin(s) and its dependencies in the local `node_modules` folder, adds it to the `dependencies` section in `package.json`, and prepares the plugin(s) for all installed platforms.
-If you have not configured any platforms for the project, the NativeScript CLI will prepare the plugin(s) when you add a platform.
-For more information about working with plugins, see [NativeScript Plugins](https://github.com/NativeScript/nativescript-cli/blob/master/PLUGINS.md).<% } %>
+If you have not configured any platforms for the project, the NativeScript CLI will prepare the plugin(s) when you add a platform.<% } %>

 ### Commands